Help Center

 You can collect information about your ad campaigns by adding campaign parameters to the destination URLs you use.
 In this way, you can track your campaign across different social media apps, as well as tracking the email or video versions of the ads.

 When a user clicks a referral link, the parameters you've added are sent to Google Analytics, and the related data is available in the Google Analytics campaign reports.
-Learn more about Collecting Campaign Data with Google Analytics.
+Learn more about collecting campaign data with custom URLs external-link-alt-solid.svg on Google's help center.

-1. From the left navigation bar, select [Menu] → Settings.
+1. From the left navigation menu, select ellipsis-v-solid.svg [Menu] → Settings.

 2. On the right, under Tracking, select Gateway.

-4. Add any UTM parameters that need to be automatically appended to your partner links.
-See the Parameters reference below to see which parameters to use.
+4. Add the UTM parameters that you want to automatically append to your partner links.
+Refer to the Parameters reference below for details about the available parameters.

 Parameters reference

-There are 5 parameters you can add to your URLs:
+There are 5 parameters you can add to your URLs.
+The mandatory parameters are utm_sourceutm_medium, and utm_campaign.
+The parameters utm_term and utm_content are optional.

 Parameter